mybatis/mybatis-dynamic-sql/README.md

 </mapper>
 ```

-### Third - Create where clauses for your queries
+### Third - Create dynamic statements
-Where clauses are created by combining your column definition (from the first step above) with a condition for the column.
+Select statements are created by combining your column and table definitions (from the first step above) with
+condition for the column.
 This library includes a large number of type safe conditions.
-All conditions can be accessed through expressive static methods in the ```org.mybatis.dynamic.sql.SqlConditions``` interface.
+All conditions can be accessed through expressive static methods in the ```org.mybatis.dynamic.sql.SqlBuilder``` interface.

-For example, a very simple condition can be defined like this:
+For example, a very simple select statement can be defined like this:

 ```java
         SelectSupport selectSupport = select(count())